India and Sri Lanka Relations

 This Article will answer your questions like:

-+ What are the relations between India and Sri Lanka? >
++ What is the free trade agreement between India and Sri Lanka? >

 + What are the key events in India-Sri Lanka relations during the 20th century? >

-Key events in India-Sri Lanka relations during the 20th century include the signing of the Indo-Sri Lanka Accord in 1987, the role of the Indian Peace Keeping Force in Sri Lanka, and significant trade and cultural exchanges.
-The period was also marked by tensions over the Tamil insurgency and differing political interests.
+Key events in India-Sri Lanka relations during the 20th century include India’s support for Sri Lanka’s independence in 1948, the rise of ethnic tensions in the 1970s, the signing of the Indo-Sri Lanka Accord in 1987, and the deployment of the Indian Peace Keeping Force to assist in ending the civil conflict, shaping subsequent diplomatic ties.

 + How did the Indo-Sri Lanka Accord impact bilateral relations? >